 On an average each individual person produces about 4 pounds of wast a day!
 Isn’t that just insane?
 What could you do with some of the waste you make?
 Something that really doesn’t call for much work at all would probably be ideal.
-And there is something you could do with some of the waste you produce and that would be to compost!
-Compost is so simple and so easy I really wouldn’t take much time out of your day to do so.
+There is something you could do with some of the waste you produce and that would be to make a compost!
+Composting is pretty simple and easy it really wouldn’t take much time out of your day to do so.

-About a year ago , when we first moved into our new home, I decided it was time to compost.
-Composting is not only great for reducing waste in the land fill but it be used to promote your garden health or even you lawn if thats more you lifestyle.
+About a year ago , when we first moved into our new home, I decided it was time to create a compost.
+Composting is not only great for reducing waste in the land fill but it can and should be used to promote your garden’s health or even your lawn if thats more your lifestyle.

 Where to Start with Composting